Skip to main content

 The controller — practice asking deeper questions.
 The controller reads the gauge, compares measurement to setpoint, and asks: is this where we should be?
 Perspective is the controller's output.

 The Record: The Controller's output is not just a decision — it is a decision trace.
 That trace is the node in your context graph.
-See The Invisible Layer for how Systems of Decisions capture this.
+See The Mycelium for how Systems of Decisions capture this.

 Evolve